Maybe you mean: 'Gargano' or 'Falseapollo' or 'cretespring' or 'macrotour' or 'Drakensberg' or 'picos'

 Dates: 1st – 11th Sept 2019 Fully booked!

 Price Includes: All meals, accommodation, ground transport, services of guides & holiday report

 Not Included: Flights, travel insurance, drinks and any other personal items

 Conservation Donation: 10% of profits donated to Butterfly Conservation

 Group Size: Minimum of 3 and a maximum of 6 guests

 Grade: Gentle and very slow pace, perfect for photography

-- Stay at the world famous Canopy Tower & other locations in the Canopy family
+- Stay at the world famous Canopy Tower & the Canopy Camp

 - Panama has over 1500 butterfly species & over 700 have been recorded in the areas we’ll stay and explore

 - Led by Adrian Hoskins – butterfly expert, photographer & author of 1000 Butterflies & Butterflies of the World